 Kinne Manente

-Kinne serves in various roles within Haynes Boone, including the Board Advisory Committee.
+Kinne serves in various roles within Haynes Boone, including on the Board Advisory Committee.

 - Assisted with representation of individual lenders, facility agents and multi-jurisdictional bank syndicates in connection with the structuring and negotiating of credit facilities to private equity funds, real estate development companies, and real estate investment trusts (REITs), secured by the capital commitments of fund investors.